 Replacement on burnout of gas-fired rooftop units (RTUs) with cold climate capable heat pump RTUs (ccHP RTUs) with auxiliary gas or electric heat.

-Cold climate capable HP RTUs can operate a temperature below 17oF (standard AHRI rating) while keeping a COP above 1; certain models show a COP of 2.15 at 17oF and 1.3 at -8oF.
-Their use can therefore help reduce reliance on fossil fuels for heating of commercial buildings equipped with RTUs.
+Cold climate capable HP RTUs can operate at a temperature below 17oF (standard AHRI rating) while keeping a COP above 1; certain models show a COP of 2.15 at 17oF and 1.3 at -8oF.
+Their use can therefore help reduce reliance on fossil fuels for heating commercial buildings equipped with RTUs.

 The heating capacity of HP RTUs, however, decreases as the outside temperature decreases.
 Hence, to avoid dimensioning the HP RTU based on the heating load, cold climate capable HP RTUs are often combined with some auxiliary electric or gas heat (dual-fuel RTUs).